qvipin/ctf/ncl/NCL_GYM_Writeup.md

 #### VSFTPD (Easy)
 - Similar to the SSH section, the logs provide necessary information.

+#### Custom File Format

 ### Web Application Exploitation
+See customfileformat.py, this is the script that answers all the questions.

 #### Egov (Easy)
 - Modify the admin cookie to `true` and navigate to `/admin` to obtain the flag (which may vary).